CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **show acl table**

-This command displays either all the ACL tables that are configured or only the specified "TABLE_NAME".
+This command displays either all the ACL tables that are configured or only the specified "table_name".
 Output from the command displays the table name, type of the table, the list of interface(s) to which the table is bound and the description about the table.

 - Usage: